CentaurusInfra/arktos/docs/design-proposals/node/Support-multiple-runtimes.md

    runtime services, despite of agent rebooting situations.

-For more information on the design for natively support of multiple runtimes and workloads, please refer to the "Multiple runtime and workload types support in Alkaid node agent" document.
+For more information on the design for natively support of multiple runtimes and workloads, please refer to the "Multiple runtime and workload types support in Arktos node agent" document.

 This spec describes the proposal for the phase 1,, to extend the current Kubernetes to support multiple runtime services by extending the current GenericRuntimeManager type and runtime manager interfaces.